 Prof Ben Willem Mol

-Ben Willem Mol is Professor of Obstetrics and Gynaecology at the University of Adelaide, South Australia.
+Ben Willem Mol is Professor of Obstetrics and Gynaecology at the Monash University, Australia.
 He is focused on the organisation of multi-centric evaluative research in Obstetrics, Gynaecology and Fertility.
 The research is focused mainly upon everyday practices.
 As a Professor, Mol considers his most important task to be the stimulation and innovation of evaluative research in Obstetrics, Gynaecology and Reproductive Medicine.
 His professional adage is ‘A day without randomisation is a day without progress.'

 Prof Vivienne Moore

 Professor Moore has a personal chair in the Discipline of Public Health at the University of Adelaide.
 Her qualifications include a Master of Public Health degree (1994) and a PhD in epidemiology (1997).
 Her first academic appointment was at the Australasian Cochrane Centre (then located at Flinders University) after which she spent three years as a postdoctoral researcher in the Discipline of Obstetrics and Gynaecology at the University of Adelaide.
 Professor Moore’s primary research interest is in women’s health, including metabolic, menstrual and reproductive problems.
 Professor Moore has over 70 peer-reviewed publications (H-index of 28).
 She has been a member of the editorial team for the Cochrane Gynaecology and Fertility Group (formerly Menstrual Disorders and Subfertility Group) since 1997.